Mephilis7/PlayerManager/README.txt

 /pman list - Shows all connected players with their gamemode.
 /pman mute <player> - Mutes a player.
 /pman set <property> <player> <value> - Setting of various properties per player.
+/pman srtp - Set the point to teleport players to when they type /acceptrules for the first time.
 /pman show <player> - Shows a hidden player again.
 /pman reload - Reloads the config.yml
 /rules - View the rules, as customized in config.yml